magma/magma/docs/readmes/howtos/ue_ip_address_management.md

 ```

 You can also set VLAN for SGi management port using following orc8r.
-This only works in Bridged mode.
+This only works in Non-NAT mode.

 ```
 API: /lte/{network_id}/gateways/{gateway_id}/cellular